aopsahl25/final_project/README.md

 ```
 Program Output:
 ```
-"Why couldn't the bicycle stand up by itself?", ' Because it was two-tired.'
+Why couldn't the bicycle stand up by itself?, Because it was two-tired.
 ```

 The above program uses the `len` function to restrict the length of the joke to be less than ten words and ensure that the punchline for the joke is more than one word.
 A similar program could be executed at the character level to restrict the amount of charcaters included in the output by removing `TOKENS` as an argument in the `len` function.